EnzoVezzaro/prime/README.md

 ---

+## ⚠️ Work in Progress

+> **Still figuring itself out.
+We're just building, experimenting, chasing weird ideas, and seeing where they take us.
+Thanks for sticking around**

+This project is still very much alive and under active development.
+Some parts work.
+Some parts don't.
+Some parts work **until they suddenly don't**.

+Expect:

+* 🧪 Experimental ideas
+* 🛠️ Things being rebuilt from scratch
+* 💥 Occasional breakage
+* 🌀 Features that may change direction
+* ✨ Unexpectedly good ideas
+* 🤷 The occasional *"well, that wasn't supposed to happen"*

+The goal right now isn't to make everything look finished.

+It's to **build, experiment, break things, learn, and keep making it better.**

+> **If you're looking for something polished and predictable... this might be a little early. 😄**

+---

 > **What is the minimum information an agent needs to understand a codebase without reading its code?**

 That is the question behind Prime.